 The combined annual income from all sources of all the living owners of record and spouse of the applicant is required and cannot exceed $29,180 for the 2015 calendar year.
 Annual income from all sources shall include, but is not limited to, Social Security payments after the Medicare deduction, supplemental security income, retirement and pension benefits, veteran's benefits, worker's compensation, unemployment compensation, salaries and wages, alimony, total interest and total dividends.
 For income from a business, include only the net income or loss after expenses.

 Disabled veterans must have a 100% disability rating.
 The disability must meet specific criteria under service connection, be combat - related or the result of being a prisoner of war.
-For new veteran applicants, beginning with tax year 2015, there is an income limit of $60,000.
-For veteran applicants on the program prior to tax year 2015, there is no income limit.
-However, if a veteran applicant ever fails to resubmit their voucher and gets voided off the program, they will have to reapply as a new applicant and will have to show proof of income.
+For veteran applicants there is no income limit.
 Tax relief is paid on the first $100,000 of market value of the home.